27 March 2024

 How Psychology Nullifies Pascal’s Wager

 Pascal’s wager was a clever argument for its time.
-Since we now have more reliable means of understanding the roles that belief and professions about beliefs play in psychological health, we can reject the wager as a failure at both persuasion and helping people to flourish.
+Since we now have more reliable means of understanding the roles that belief and professing beliefs play in psychological health, we can reject the wager as a failure at both persuasion and helping people to flourish.
 The wager is unpersuasive because it fails to tap into the depth of emotions that could enable a non-believer to honestly change their mind and because it would enact the psychological cost of lying about your true beliefs in the present for merely speculative payoffs.

 The idea of Pascal’s wager is that you can compare the benefits of belief or non-belief in God against the predicted pay-off depending on whether or not God actually exists.
 Presumably, Pascal had intended the argument to enable others to have better access to flourishing in his world by enabling them to convert to his preferred beliefs.
 The argument arose long before the field of psychology, so it could not possibly account for what has been found out about how human minds actually work.
 A proper accounting for psychological costs significantly diminishes the power of the argument.
 On the whole, the argument is actually a complete failure when it is properly considered.